Mom Shares Startling Photos Of Her Son Before And After He Became Addicted To Heroin

 Addiction can touch anyone and when it does, it changes lives forever.
-A mother named Jennifer Salfen-Tracy is all too familiar to the destruction and pain that drug addiction can cause.
-This is because her oldest son, Cody Bishop, is addicted to both meth and heroin.
-In an attempt to bring awareness about the life altering dangers of drugs, Salfen-Tracy shared photos on Facebook depicting what her son looked like before and after becoming addicted.
+A mother named Jennifer Salfen-Tracy is all too familiar with the destruction and pain that drug addiction can cause.
+This is because her eldest son, Cody Bishop, is addicted to both meth and heroin.
+In an attempt to bring awareness about the life-altering dangers of drugs, Salfen-Tracy shared photos on Facebook depicting what her son looked like before and after becoming addicted.
 It’s nearly impossible to tell that it is the same person in both photographs, according to Today.

-In the first photo from before Bishop became involved with drugs, the young man looks strong, healthy and happy.
+In the first photo from before Bishop became involved with drugs, the young man looks strong, healthy, and happy.
 In the second photo, which was taken only seven months later, Bishop is almost unrecognizable.
 He is much thinner and spots from liver failure brought about by addiction cover his skin.
 He looks much older, weaker, and visibly unhealthy.

 In her touching Facebook post, Salfen-Tracy said that she knew her son was homeless in Las Vegas, Nevada but didn’t know much else because she hadn’t been able to get in touch with him.
 As much as she wants to help him, it will take Bishop helping himself to get his life back.
 She emphasized that we as a nation need to be doing more to help those suffering from addiction.